 Is your grocery spending out of control?
 Here’s how to make a grocery budget (and stick with it!).
 Figure out how much you should spend on groceries, plus my best strategies to save on food.

-Several years ago my husband and I cut our monthly expenses in half and somewhat randomly set a grocery budget of $400 a month for the two of us based on what we were spending.
+Several years ago my husband and I cut our monthly expenses in half.
+We set a monthly grocery budget of $330 for the two of us based on what we were spending.

 I’ve learned over the years that guessing and assuming when it comes to the budget won’t work.
 Coming up with a number for a frugal grocery budget cannot be random.
 In fact, it must be strategic!

 The simple reason to create a frugal grocery budget is to save money.
 What you do with the money you save is entirely up to you!

 - Our “one-day” dream was to buy a house with cash, and you know what?
 We did it!